awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-ssm-agent.md

-# Installing and Configuring SSM Agent on Amazon EC2 Linux Instances<a name="sysman-install-ssm-agent"></a>
+# Installing and configuring SSM Agent on Amazon EC2 Linux instances<a name="sysman-install-ssm-agent"></a>

 SSM Agent processes Systems Manager requests and configures your machine as specified in the request\.
 Use the following procedures to install, configure, or uninstall SSM Agent\.